 It is very important that you use this medicine only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 To do so may cause unwanted side effects or skin irritation.

 This medicine is for use on the skin only.
-Do not get it in your eyes.
+Do not get it in your eyes, mouth, or vagina.
 Do not use it on skin areas that have cuts, scrapes, or burns.
 If it does get on these areas, rinse it off right away with water.

 This medicine should only be used for skin conditions that your doctor is treating.
 Check with your doctor before using it for other conditions, especially if you think that a skin infection may be present.
 This medicine should not be used to treat certain kinds of skin infections or conditions, such as severe burns.

 To help clear up your skin problem completely, it is very important that you keep using this medicine for the full time of treatment, even if your symptoms begin to clear up after a few days.
 Do not miss any doses.

 Do not use the topical cream, gel, lotion, ointment, and spray on the face, scalp, groin, or underarms unless directed to do so by your doctor.
 Do not use on skin areas that may rub or touch together.

 Wash your hands with soap and water before and after using this medicine.

 Apply a thin layer of this medicine to the affected area of the skin.
 Rub it in gently.